-We shall distinguish between two types of Satellite access network
+We shall distinguish between two types of Satellite and Aerial access network

 - Broadband access network serving Very Small Aperture Terminals that can be fixed or mounted on a moving platform (e.g. bus, train, vessel, aircraft, etc.).
-In this context, Broadband refers to 50 Mbps+ data rate and even up to several hundred Mbps on the downlink.
-The service links operate in frequency bands allocated to satellite services (Fixed, Mobile) above 6 GHz.
+In this context, Broadband refers to at least 50 Mbps data rate and even up to several hundred Mbps (satellite) or even up to several Gbps (aerial) on the downlink.
+The service links operate in frequency bands allocated to satellite and aerial services (Fixed, Mobile) above 6 GHz.